imgntn/j360/README.md

 Open `viewer.html` in any browser to watch the WebRTC preview.
 The page connects to the signaling server on port 3000 and displays the incoming stream.

+### HLS Viewer

+When capturing with `--hls`, frames stream to an HLS server on port 8000.
+Open `hls-viewer.html` to play the generated playlist using `hls.js` while monitoring progress.

 ### Adaptive Resolution

 Enable adaptive mode with `toggleAdaptive()` or pass `--adaptive` to the CLI.
 When active the library lowers the resolution if frames take longer than 40ms to render and raises it again once performance recovers.